jreisinger/docs/data/notes/virt/vagrant.md

 [Install](https://www.vagrantup.com/downloads) Vagrant

-* on Ubuntu 20.04.4 LTS (focal) I had to remove the apt package and download the binary
+* on Ubuntu 20.04.4 LTS (focal) I had to remove the apt package and download the binary to get the latest version

 List boxes available locally